Transport for London (TfL) has confirmed that the 30% hike in the congestion charge will apply from Monday 22nd June

 The low emission zone and ultra low emission zone - imposing levies on high-polluting vehicles will also come back into force this Monday (22nd June).

 However, experts said the added chargers could benefit the electric car market which could be set for a boost as Londoners desperately avoid the costs.
 Fully electric vehicles are exempt from paying any car tax or congestion charge bills which could see many more making the switch.
+We have the cheapest electric van and car lease deals around, from the affordable Renault Kangoo van to the modernised electric Vauxhall Corsa.

-Analysis indicates that as the Government further eases lockdown restrictions, if those who would have used public transport instead choose to drive, car traffic levels in central London could double without any changes to the congestion charge, claims TfL.
+Additionally, analysis indicates that as the Government further eases lockdown restrictions, if those who would have used public transport instead choose to drive, car traffic levels in central London could double without any changes to the congestion charge, claims TfL.

 Alex Williams, TfL’s director of city planning, said: "We are already seeing a surge in traffic and need to act now to stop the city grinding to a halt.”